Mo-Foula/online-library-system/README.md

 ## Steps to run
 ### Environment Variables
+I've added .env file with required variables and these variables will be used to restore the database dump so ne need for this section unless you need to create the .env file for yourself.

 First create a .env file and add the needed environment variables to it.
 <br>
 There's a sample version .env file which contains all the required environment variables including: